apigeek/architect/README.md

 We take a Business Driven Development (BDD) approach to designing, deploying and governing complex software systems.

-Architect was built to actively support a number of high-value use cases:
+Architect was designed to support a number of common use cases:

 	As an over-worked Developer, I want to build skeleton code using my favourite framework As a QA Specialist, I want to generate executable BDD tests for APIs and web apps As a Product Owner, I want to up-to-date document for various stakeholders As an Enterprise Architect, I want to build, document and instrument my solutions

-Task definitions are declarative - which makes them easy to read, write and re-use.

-They are written in english so that every stakeholder (including the CIO :-) can make sense of them.
+Tasks are written in English so that every stakeholder (including the CIO :-) can make sense of them.

 [View the PDF introduction](docs/Intro.pdf).